bseltz-cohesity/scripts/powershell/destroyClone/README.md

 * -vip: (optional) name or IP of Cohesity cluster (defaults to helios.cohesity.com)
 * -username: (optional) name of user to connect to Cohesity (defaults to helios)
 * -domain: (optional) your AD domain (defaults to local)
+* -tenant: (optional) name of tenant to impersonate
 * -useApiKey: (optional) use API key for authentication
 * -password: (optional) will use cached password or will be prompted
 * -noPrompt: (optional) do not prompt for password